stitakis/ArchElekt/Solution Background/ADRs/012 Improve observability and introduce a monitoring tool.md

 ## Consequences

-Introducing and maintaining a monitoring system usually takes time from development but the benefit of reacting fast to failure and identifying performance issues clearly outweigh the cost.
+Introducing and maintaining a monitoring system usually takes time from development, but the benefit of reacting fast to failure and identifying performance issues clearly outweigh the cost.
 It will also enable more informed future architecture decisions by adressing the right problems.